If you’re wondering how many candidates a company interviews for a job, or how many interviews it takes to get a job, then this article is for you.

-Also, make sure you’re asking great, unique questions in the interview, along with preparing great answers.
-Employers always prefer to hire someone who seems interested and curious about their position.
+Next, make sure you’re asking great, unique questions in the interview.
+Employers prefer to hire a candidate who seems interested and passionate about their position.

-And make sure you’ve researched the company before your interview, too.
-You’ll feel a lot more confident and give much better answers if you understand their job, their industry, how their company makes money, who their customers are, etc. You should know all of this.
+Also, make sure you’ve researched the company before your interview.
+You’ll feel a lot more confident and give better answers if you understand their job, their industry, how their company operates, who their customers are, etc.

-So those are a couple of ways to reduce the number of interviews it will take you to get a job.
-If you do this, you should be able to get a job offer by interviewing with only two or three employers.
+The tips above will reduce the number of interviews it will take you to get a job.
+If you follow this advice, you should be able to get a job offer after interviewing with only two or three employers.

-So now you know how many applicants get interviews, and how to turn more interviews into job offers.
-If you follow the advice above, you’ll get hired faster!
+Now you know how many applicants get interviews and how to turn more interviews into job offers so you can get hired faster.